 Definition of spectral resolution.
 In (a), the two spectral lines are easily resolvable, in (b) they are at the resolution limit, and in (c) they are unresolvable.

 The different components of a spectrometer will determine how it interacts with and processes the incoming light, affecting the resolution of the device.
 The primary components responsible for spectral resolution include the slit width, the diffraction grating and the detector pixel array.
-Resolution and sensitivity inversely depend on the same components.
+In a spectrometer, resolution and sensitivity are inversely proportional.
 Therefore, by enhancing resolution you will often decrease the sensitivity of the spectrometer.
 In many high resolution spectrometer, you often need to sacrifice some instrument sensitivity.

 There are several applications that require a spectrometer to have high resolution, and these include: